 Sagan and Walker carried out an early analysis of the possibility of detecting a Dyson Sphere.
 They showed that a search out to 1000 pc was feasible even with sixties technology but that the possible confusion with natural signatures could require searches for other artifacts of intelligence such as radio signals associated with a candidate source.

-Slysh and Timofeev at al. have used the IRAS database for a different approach.
-Slysh investigates the flux at the maximum of a Dyson Sphere spectrum.
-He estimates that all Dyson Spheres with temperatures from 50 to 400 ºK within 1 kpc of the sun should have been detected.
-The Timoreev search looked at a population of IRAS sources in the 110-120 and 280-290 ºK temperature range as established by Kardashev and others and did Planck blackbody fits to the four IRAS bands.
+Slysh and Timofeev at al. have the IRAS database for a different approach.
+Slysh investigated the flux at the maximum of a Dyson Sphere spectrum.
+He estimated that all Dyson Spheres with temperatures from 50 to 400 ēK within 1 kpc of the sun should have been detected.
+The Timoreev search looked at a population of IRAS sources in the 110-120 and 280-290 ēK temperature range as established by Kardashev and others and did Planck blackbody fits to the four IRAS bands.
 They fitted by minimizing to a Planck distribution.
 (Note that no Planck spectrum correction is made on the four measured fluxes from the filters.)
 Sylsh identified one possible Dyson Sphere candidate, G357.3-1.3.
 The Timofeev at al. search identified 10 or so candidates but ruled out most of them, often on the basis of associations.

 More recently several other searches have been conducted for partial Dyson Spheres.
 Globus, Backman, and Witteborn have searched by looking for a temperature/luminosity anomaly due to the fact that the luminosity of a star surrounded by a partial Dyson sphere would be lowered compared to a naked star of the same temperature.
 Conroy and Werthimer have searched by constraining the Jugaku infrared excess technique to older stars using a list of 1000 nearby older stars compiled by Wright and Marcy.
 Using older stars eliminates thick dust clouds around young stars.
 They also correlate with the rich K band near-infrared ground based data from 2MASS.
 They have found 33 candidates in the 12 μm IRAS band with 3 σ excesses from the mean.

-The most recent investigation to be carried out appears to be the one using IRAS data by me and and my clleagues.
-The associated SETI search is still underway.
+A 2009 investigation was carried out using IRAS data by me and and my colleagues.

 Dyson Sphere Search Bibliography